rohitm17/JAVA/README.md

 A method which is declared as abstract and does not have implementation is known as an abstract method.
 Example of abstract method:    abstract void printStatus();//no method body and abstract

 If you are extending an abstract class that has an abstract method, you must either provide the implementation of the method or make this class abstract.

 <b>Interfaces in Java</b>

 An interface is a blueprint of a class, which can be declared by using interface keyword.
-Interfaces can contain only constants and abstract methods (methods with only signatures no body).Like abstract classes, Interfaces cannot be instantiated, they can only be implemented by classes or extended by other interfaces.
+Interfaces can contain only constants and abstract methods (methods with only signatures no body).
+Like abstract classes, Interfaces cannot be instantiated, they can only be implemented by classes or extended by other interfaces.
 Interface is a common way to achieve full abstraction in Java.

     Java does not support Multiple Inheritance, however a class can implement more than one interfaces Interface is similar to an abstract class but it contains only abstract methods.